ccannon94/github-classroom-utilties/README.md

 ## MossSetup.py

+**NOTE: This script does not yet handle multiple branches in an assignment**

 Python3 command line utility to clone all repositories from an assignment created using [GitHub Classroom](https://classroom.github.com) and prepare them for evaluation using [MOSS plagiarism detection](https://theory.stanford.edu/~aiken/moss/).

 ### MOSS Directory Structure